Stony Brook station (LIRR)

-Stony Brook is a station on the Port Jefferson Branch of the Long Island Rail Road.
+Stony Brook (co-signed as Stony Brook University) is a station on the Port Jefferson Branch of the Long Island Rail Road.
 It is located in Stony Brook, New York, adjacent to the campus of Stony Brook University, on the southeast side of New York State Route 25A, across the street from the intersection with Cedar Street.
 There is also a gated at-grade pedestrian crossing between the station and a parking lot at the University – one of only a few stations on the Long Island Rail Road to feature such crossings.

-The station serves approximately 2,330 passengers each weekday.